Makes 6 servings

-The best apples for making applesauce include Fuji, Golden Delicious, and Macintosh.
+The best apples for making applesauce include Fuji, Golden Delicious, and McIntosh.
 All apple varieties will make delicious applesauce with slight nuances, including sweetness, tartness, and crispness.

 1. Once you have peeled and cored your apples, slice them into 1–inch cubes and add to a large bowl.
 Add lemon juice as you go and mix to prevent browning.